V.S. Vigneswar, Architecture Plus Value, Chennai

-From the inception of the project, care was taken to address the user comfort and ensuring the sustainable use of natural resources during its construction and life-cycle.
-The building satisfies all the local bye-laws applicable as per the municipal master-plan.
+From the inception of the project, care was taken to address the user comfort and ensure the sustainable use of natural resources during its construction and life cycle.
+The building satisfies all the local bye-laws applicable as per the municipal master plan.
 It serves to upgrade the availability of Grade-A commercial spaces in the micro-market of Kodambakkam.

 Façade Exploded View

-The building is designed to harvest 100 percent of the rain-water.
-Provisions have been planned for grey-water recycling to reduce the requirement of the building on metro-water.
+The building is designed to harvest 100 per cent of the rainwater.
+Provisions have been planned for grey-water recycling to reduce the requirement of the building on metro water.
 Solar energy use is planned for common areas.
-The walls are made of AAC blocks which have superior thermal insulation over bricks and is also more cost-effective as it reduces the dead-load of the building.
+The walls are made of AAC blocks which have superior thermal insulation over bricks and is also more cost-effective as it reduce the dead-load of the building.

 Low-maintenance materials have been used which reduce the amount of energy spent on cleaning the building.
 Also, most materials are locally available making replacements cheaper and easily available.

-Innovative Day-Lighting Facade: The northern façade of the building for the office floors was designed to give glare-free daylighting for the work spaces.
-The triangulated translucent polycarbonate fins placed at carefully determined patterns cut the direct sun-light.
+Innovative Day-Lighting Facade: The northern façade of the building for the office floors was designed to give glare-free daylighting for the workspaces.
+The triangulated translucent polycarbonate fins placed in carefully determined patterns cut the direct sunlight.

 Some of the design objectives achieved through the project are:

-• Maximise site visibility creating a public plaza and an iconic form
+• Maximise site visibility by creating a public plaza and an iconic form

 • Creation of an iconic building with the lowest possible budget